Classical Gravitational Bremsstrahlung from a Worldline Quantum Field Theory

-At leading order the static nature of $f^{(1)}_{ij}$ \eqref{eq:leading} allows one to trivially perform the $u$-integration and express the radiated angular momentum in terms of the wave memories $\Delta{f}_{+,\times}$.
+We first concentrate on $J^{\text{rad}}_{ij}$ as it contributes at leading order $\mathcal{O}(G^2)$ and was recently obtained in the center-of-mass frame \cite{Damour:2020tta}.
+The static nature of $f^{(1)}_{ij}$ \eqref{eq:leading} allows one to trivially perform the $u$-integration and express the radiated angular momentum in terms of the wave memories $\Delta{f}_{+,\times}$.
 Inserting the basis of polarization tensors \eqref{eq:polBasis} (and using $f^{(1)}_\times=0$) gives

 The spherical integral is elementary and yields